irdi1/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favourite things:

+1. CARS
+2. NETFLIX
+3. COMPUTERS
+   1. GAMES
+   2. YOUTUBE